SCHIZOPHRENIA FOR A LEVEL

 Point: Adoption studies provide strong evidence for a genetic contribution to schizophrenia by separating biological inheritance from the rearing environment.

-Evidence: Adoption research shows that children adopted from schizophrenic mothers have a 7 percent risk of developing schizophrenia, compared with 1.5 percent for adoptees from non schizophrenic mothers, despite being raised in different families.
-Tienari’s study was a prospective longitudinal natural experiment, avoiding many problems associated with retrospective family and twin studies.
+Evidence: Adoption research shows that children adopted from schizophrenic mothers have a 7 per cent risk of developing schizophrenia, compared with 1.5 per cent for adoptees from non schizophrenic mothers, despite being raised in different families.
+Tienari’s study was a prospective longitudinal natural experiment that avoided many problems associated with retrospective family and twin studies.
 Similar findings were reported by Kety and Heston, increasing the reliability of the results.

 Explain: Because the children were raised away from their biological parents, environmental explanations linked to direct parental influence are reduced, strengthening the argument that genetic factors increase vulnerability to schizophrenia.
 The prospective design also avoids recall bias and allows clearer observation of outcomes over time.

-Link: This suggests that genetics play a significant role in schizophrenia risk, although this does not imply genetic determinism.
+Link: This suggests that genetics plays a significant role in schizophrenia risk, although this does not imply genetic determinism.

 ISSUES WITH INTERNAL VALIDITY IN ADOPTION STUDIES